massdriver-cloud/docs/docs/applications/github-action/03-azure.md

 When this GitHub Action runs, it will:
 * Build and push your image to your ACR
 * Update the tag in your params file
-* Redeploy your application in Massdriver
+* Redeploy your application in Massdriver with the updated tag